Guidelines for Friends & Family

 practices are wrong before they encounter them, they are more likely to disapprove if the movement asks them to

-• If you have good grounds for believing there is actual or potential danger to an individual and/or that potentially criminal
+participate in them at a later date. - If you have good grounds for believing there is actual or potential danger to an individual and/or that potentially criminal

 activity is taking place, it is advisable to go to the appropriate authorities such as the police, social services or the local

-• Inform warns against the dangers of the illegal act of kidnapping or using forceful means to remove converts from a
+British Embassy or Consulate.
+Inform can give you the necessary contact information. - Inform warns against the dangers of the illegal act of kidnapping or using forceful means to remove converts from a

 movement.